cegoddard/Terraformer/docs/arcgis-parser.html.md

   }
 });

+//display results in terminal or console using console.log(geojsonPoint)

 // convert a GeoJSON object into an ArcGIS geometry var arcgisPoint = Terraformer.ArcGIS.convert({
   "type": "Point",
   "coordinates": [45.5165, -122.6764]
 });

+//display results in terminal or console using console.log(arcgisPoint)
 ```

 ### Using in the Browser